Pattern recognition techniques for Boson Sampling validation: Pattern recognition techniques for validation

-\textbf{\textit{Validation with pattern recognition techniques ---}} In the regime where a Boson Sampling device is expected to outperform its classical counterpart, the validation problem has inherently to deal with the exponential growth of the number of input/output combinations.
-A promising approach in this context is provided by the field of machine learning, which studies how a computer can acquire information from input data and learn throughout the process how to make data-driven predictions or decisions \cite{Simon2013}.
+In the regime where a Boson Sampling device is expected to outperform its classical counterpart, the validation problem has inherently to deal with the exponential growth of the number of input/output combinations.
+A promising tool in this context is provided by the field of machine learning, which studies how a computer can acquire information from input data and learn to make data-driven predictions or decisions \cite{Simon2013}.
 Significant progresses have been achieved in this area over the past few years \cite{Bishop2006,murphy2012}.
 One of its main branches is represented by unsupervised machine learning, where dedicated algorithms have to find an inner structure in an unknown data set.
-The main unsupervised learning approach is clustering, where data are grouped in different classes according to collective properties recognized by the algorithm.
-Several clustering methods are widely employed \cite{maimon05}, such as \textit{K-means} and \textit{Hierarchical clustering}.
-Since these approaches designed to identify hidden patterns in a large amount of data, they are promising candidates to be applied for the Boson Sampling validation problem.
+One of the main unsupervised learning approaches is clustering, where data are grouped in different classes according to collective properties recognized by the algorithm \cite{maimon05}.
+Since this approach is designed to identify hidden patterns in a large amount of data, clustering techniques are promising candidates to be applied for the Boson Sampling validation problem.